Introduction to Spark Commands

 - Spark shell has a lot of options to manage the resources of the cluster.
 Below Command can help you with that:

 - In Spark, working with long datasets is the usual thing.
 But things go wrong when bad input is taken.
 It’s always a good idea to drop bad rows by using the filter function of Spark.
-The good set of input will be a great go.
+A good set of input will be a great go.

 Conclusion